farooqyousuf/cofense_exercise/README.md

 ```
 ### 2) Run tests using cucumber

-First view the feature file to be tested
+Review the feature file to be tested

 `features/feature_directory/test_file.feature`
 ```ruby